ni/design-system/app/_elements/menus.md

   - Has a descender (g, j, p, q, and y) .
   - Are next to a character with a descender.

-# BEGIN NEW - This tag will be removed if the content published to the live site

 ## Using an ellipsis (...) in commands
 Ellipses are used to inform the user there is more info required to perform the action.
 Basically, it means the command won't immediately execute after clicking the menu item or button.